packjpg/packJPG/readme.md

-#packJPG
+# packJPG

-packJPG losslessly compresses JPEG files to a format labeled PJG, with the capacity to restore the compressed file to the original JPEG format.
+packJPG performs lossless compression of JPEG files to a format labeled PJG, and can decompress a PJG file back to its original JPEG format.
 It typically reduces the file size of a JPEG file by 20%.
 Different versions of packJPG are incompatible, and the program produces an error message if you try to decompress PJG files with a different version than the one used for the compression.

 * Version: 2.5k (older versions are available at http://www.elektronik.htw-aalen.de/packJPG/packjpg_m.htm)
-* License: LGPLv3 (see [LICENSE](LICENSE) for more information)
+* License: LGPLv3 (see [LGPL3.0](https://opensource.org/licenses/lgpl-3.0.html) for more information)
 * Website: http://packjpg.encode.ru
 * For questions and bug reports, contact packjpg (at) matthiasstirner.com
-* Copyright 2006--2014 by HTW Aalen University and Matthias Stirner.
+* Copyright 2006—2014 by HTW Aalen University and Matthias Stirner.

-##Command Line Use
+## Command Line Use

 ```
-  Syntax: packjpg [file(s)] [options]
+  Syntax: packjpg [options] [file(s)]
   Allowed options:
-    -ver                       verify files after processing
+    -ver                       verify files after processing (converts the output back
+                               to the input format, and compares)
-    -v?                        level of verbosity; 0,1 or 2 is allowed (default 0)
+    -v?                        level of verbosity; 0, 1, or 2 is allowed (default 0)
     -np                        no pause after processing files
-    -o                         overwrite existing files
+    -o                         output overwrites an existing file if it exists
     -p                         proceed on warnings
     -d                         discard image metadata.
 ```

-File type is determined by file content, not by file extension.
+The program processes jpg and pjg files, but file type is determined by file content, not by file extension, and so a mislabeled file will not be incorrectly processed (or incorrectly not processed).

-Wildcards like "*.*" are supported, as is drag and drop of multiple files.
-Filenames for output files are created automatically.
-In default mode, files are never overwritten.
-If a filename is already in use, packJPG creates a new filename by adding underscores.
+Wildcard file names are supported.
+Filenames for output files are generated automatically, with the convention being that for filename.jpg, filename.pjg is selected if it is available; otherwise, underscores are repeatedly appended until an unused filename is found (i.e. filename_.pjg, filename__.pjg, ...).
+If the overwrite option is used (-o), then filename.jpg's output will be written to filename.pjg.
+The same holds for a filename.pjg being converted to filename.jpg.

-A file from stdin is denoted by the special name "-".
+A file from stdin may be denoted by the special name "-".
 In this case, output is written to stdout.

 Some usage examples:
 ```